tamersp25/docs/docs/engines/deploy-a-cognitive-engine/data/correlation/README.md

 [Primary Source](https://github.com/veritone/task-simple-correlator/blob/master/app.js#L178)

-> Similar to other engine capabilities, it is highly likely that the only required data is what is under `series`.
+> Similar to other engine capabilities, the only required data is what is under `series`.
-The rest is likely superfluous.
+The rest is informational only.